 |

-There was dancing by the pool, there was dancing during the day in SSQQ
+There was dancing by the pool, there was dancing during the day in

-workshops and there was dancing during the evening at the Shall We Dance
+dance workshops and there was more dancing during the evening

-Disco and to the Ballroom music in the Centrum.
-And if
+Disco and Ballroom dancing in the Centrum.

-the sounds of "Tequila" at a bar in Costa Maya, and at Senor Frog's in
+the sounds of "Tequila" at a bar in Costa Maya, and I think

 Cozumel.